AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 * To select images from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the images.

 **[!UICONTROL Logos]:** At least one square (1:1) logo and one landscape (4:1) logo.
 You can include up to five of each size.
 See the [[!DNL Google Ads] logo specifications](https://support.google.com/google-ads/answer/10724492?hl=en&ref_topic=10631992#zippy=,audience-signal-inputs,video-specifications,image-specifications).
-You can either upload images or select them from your [!UICONTROL Asset Library] -- but not both in the same operation.
+You can either upload images or select them from your [!UICONTROL Asset Library] &mdash; but not both in the same operation.

 * To upload images: